equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	control parameters which apply to the Ensemble Smoother update algorithm.
 The :code:`UPDATE_SETTINGS` currently supports the two subkeywords:

-   	OVERLAP_LIMIT Scaling factor used when detecting outliers.
-Increasing this
-        factor means that more observations will potentially be included in the assimilation.
+	ENKF_ALPHA Scaling factor used when detecting outliers.
+Increasing this factor means that more observations will potentially be included in the assimilation.
 The default value is 3.00..